 The public authority does not have to confirm or deny the existence of the information or provide it if an exemption applies, the request is vexatious or similar to a previous request, or if the cost of compliance exceeds an appropriate limit.

-If exemption applies, but is qualified, this means that the public authority must decide whether the public interest in using the exemption outweighs the public interest in releasing the information.
+If an exemption applies but is qualified, this means that the public authority must decide whether the public interest in using the exemption outweighs the public interest in releasing the information.

 Refusals to disclose